mintproject/Mint-ModelCatalog-Ontology/modelCatalog/instances/UnitToRDF/readme.md

-This UnitToRDF.py converts various units into their respective rdf graphs.
+UnitToRDF.py converts various units into their respective rdf graphs.

 Units.json contains all the units which are needed to be converted.